ktj709/API-scraping-freshservice/DOCUMENTATION.md

 Retriever to fetch relevant context.

-LLM (Gemini 2.0 Flash with OpenAI fallback) to generate the final answers.
+LLM (Gemini 1.5 Flash) to generate the final answers.

 Streamlit UI + CLI for user interaction.